17th May Stadium

 17th May Stadium is a multi-purpose stadium located in Banjarmasin, Indonesia.
 It is currently used mostly for football matches.
-The stadium holds 15,000 people.
+The stadium holds 30,000 people.
 It is the home stadium of Barito Putera and Peseban Banjarmasin, which was considered one of the major football clubs in Indonesia in 1994/95 Premier Division.

 History

-The Stadium originally opened to the public on 17 May 1974 as a Multi-purpose stadium with a capacity around 5.000.
-It has undergone renovations three times.
-The first upgrade happened in 1988, with a second 2008 and a third in 2012.
+The stadium was originally opened to the public on 17 May 1974 as a multi-purpose stadium.
+It has undergone renovations several times.
+The first upgrade happened in 1984, with a second 1995, a third in 2007, a fourth in 2010 and a fifth in 2013.
+The sixth renovation began in 2019.